dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 1. Activate the VBE, and insert a new UserForm.

-2. Change the UserForm’s caption to Progress.
+2. Change the UserForm's caption to Progress.

 3. Add a Frame object, and set the following properties: